othim/nn_mwpc/README.md

 4. If everything is setup correctly you should be able to go to `src/cpp_src` and run:
 `$ make clean` and then `$ make` without errors.
 If you get errors, it is most likely related to the various included packages.
-You might need to add additional flags on your system etc. Somtimes you need to provide paths external libraires in the `LD_PRELOAD` and `LD_LIBRARY_PATH` variables.
+You might need to add additional flags on your system etc. Sometimes you need to provide paths external libraries in the `LD_PRELOAD` and `LD_LIBRARY_PATH` variables.

 5. The program is parallelized using OpenMP.